DomaSherif/Phoenix0949/README.md

 ## 📄 License
-MrKio bot is MPL V2 as found in the [License](https://github.com/MrKioZ/Phoenix/License)
+Phoenix bot is MIT as found in the [License](https://github.com/MrKioZ/Phoenix/License)